IDAES/idaes-ext/doc/build-local.md

 - We look for patch files in a specific location relative to the original working directory.
-I.e. you must run `compile_solvers.sh` from *one level above* the scripts directory in order for patches (e.g. `ipopt.pc.patch`) to be correctly applied.
+I.e. you must run `compile_solvers.sh` from *one level above* the scripts directory in order for patches (e.g. `CouenneMatrix.hpp.patch`) to be correctly applied.
-- `ipopt.pc.patch` assumes that `coinmumps` and `coinhsl` are listed as dependencies in the `ipopt.pc` file.
-If either is not found (i.e. we are compiling without HSL), the patch application will fail.
 - By default, Petsc is assumed to be installed in hard-coded, OS-dependent location.
 If you are compiling locally, you have probably installed it in your own preferred location.
 To override the default, set the `PETSC_DIR` environment variable to the location where you have installed Petsc.
-- If you have your own system-installed HSL libraries that are discoverable by the linker (i.e. `LD_LIBRARY_PATH` is set), the COIN-OR solvers will likely be able to find and link against them.
-In this case, you will see a `HSL Present: NO` message (as there was no `coinhsl.zip` in the parent of the working directory), but will likely still build HSL-enabled solvers.
+- By default, we look for a `coinhsl.zip` file in the parent of the original working directory.
+If this file is not found, we attempt to compile Ipopt with an installed coinhsl library in a linker-accesible location.
+If no coinhsl library can be found (or compiled from source in `coinhsl.zip`), the `compile_solvers.sh` script will fail attempting to build `k_aug`, which cannot be built without HSL.
+To avoid this failure, send the `--without-hsl` argument to `compile_solvers.sh` after the OS name.